What US stores are open on Easter? Opening hours for Target, Walmart, and more

-What US stores are open on Easter?
+What US stores are open on Easter Monday?
 Opening hours for Target, Walmart, Starbucks and more

 Everything you need to know about where to do your shopping on Easter Sunday

-As Easter weekend is fast approaching, you may be in the midst of coming up with ingredients for your Sunday dinner.
+Although Easter Monday is not a federal holiday, many people are left wondering every year about store opening hours.

-This year, Easter falls on 17 April, with many stores keeping their doors open on the holiday for their beloved customers.
+This year, Easter fell on 17 April, with many stores keeping their doors open on the holiday for their customers.

-However, some popular retailers will be closed all day, in observance of Easter.
+However, some popular retailers were closed all day, in observance of Easter, but what about the day after?

-For example, on its official website, Costco has noted that all warehouses in the US have closed on Easter every year.

-Here’s everything you need to know about when stores open on Easter Sunday and which ones are closed for the day.
+Here’s everything you need to know about when stores open on Easter Monday:

 Open stores